material-components/material-components-ios/THEMING.md

 Components are expected to provide public APIs for a variety of parameters.
 An example of a component is [MDCButton](https://github.com/material-components/material-components-ios/tree/develop/components/Buttons).

 Subsystem schemes represent a set of opinionated properties that are intended to be mapped to component parameters.
 There is a scheme for each Material Theming subsystem.
-For example, there is a scheme for color, shape, and typography subsystems.
+For example, there is a scheme for the color, shape, and typography subsystems.

 The Container scheme represents a single configurable entity that is applicable to all themeable components.
 A container scheme consists of all of the subsystem schemes.

-Theming extensions are component extensions that, when invoked with a default container scheme, will configure a component to match the design system's defaults.
+Theming extensions are component extensions that, when invoked with a default container scheme, will theme a component according to the [Material Design guidelines](https://material.io/design).
 When provided with subsystem schemes via a container scheme, the extension will map the subsystem scheme's values to the component’s parameters.

 ### Sensible defaults, yet highly configurable

 By default, we try and give our components sensible values for all of their customizable properties, things such as `backgroundColor` or `titleFont`.
-You can use these defaults as a baseline, but we encourage you to theming your components to match your brand style.
+You can use these defaults as a baseline, but we encourage you to theme your components to match your brand style.

 ### Schemes